FabioAnsaldi/time-tracking/README.md

 1. Install [git](https://git-scm.com/) to manage Git repository.
 2. Install [yarn](https://yarnpkg.com/lang/en/) to run the web server or to run test service.
 3. You also need to install [nodejs](https://nodejs.org/en/) on your local machine to execute the source code.

+You should be use v8.14.0 version or higher of NodeJs!

 ### Installation